wuerzlefish/Qlockwork/README.md

 109 108 107 106 105 104 103 102 101 100 099
 110                                     113

-#define LED_LAYOUT_VERTICAL   Senkrecht und Eck-LEDs innerhalb des Stripes.
-(Von vorne gesehen.)
+#define LED_LAYOUT_VERTICAL   Vertical and corner LEDs within the strip.
+(Seen from the front.)

 000                 114                 102
 001 021 022 041 042 061 062 081 082 101 103